coleifer/kt/docs/api.rst

         :param int db: database index
         :return: deserialized value or ``None`` if key does not exist.

-        Fetch and deserialize the value for the given key.
+        Fetch and (optionally) deserialize the value for the given key.

     .. py:method:: get_bytes(key, db=None)